“I love you enough to share my truth with you.”

 In order to love yourself, you must know who you are.
 In order to know who you are, you must establish boundaries – you must clearly define the space you occupy in the world, and you must give yourself permission to reside in that space.

-This means that where you might allow certain people in, say your spouse or your children or closest friends, you may keep others at a further distance.
+This means that while you allow certain people in – say your spouse or your children or closest friends – you may keep others at a further distance.

-It is important to note that boundaries can change for the same person.
+It is important to note that boundaries can evolve and change for the same person over the course of a lifetime.
 When a child becomes an adult, the boundaries between parent and child must adapt in order for the relationship to remain healthy.
 If you go through a divorce, the way you relate to your former spouse needs to become entirely different than it was when you were married.